 This clearly shows the overcoming of the concept of nature as the only part of phenomena that we perceive (realistic or figurative painting) and its extension to the infinite variety of phenomena that make up the microcosm and macrocosm we are part of.
 As long as man considered himself the measure of creation, reality had necessarily to coincide with what he is given to see.
 For a long time and even today we believe that what appears to our senses is all reality and the rest we have defined metaphysical, beyond, supernatural.

 Ascertained through the experimental sciences that what we see is only a part of reality, the “beyond” becomes a “here and now”; a reality that we do not see but that is just as real and substantial component of everything we can see.
 The so called “supernatural” is beyond that part of nature that we can perceive but it is still nature.
 There is nothing surreal in all this but only a healthy and more current expansion of our idea of reality.
 How could painting express this broader picture of reality if not abstracting from what appears to us?

 “Art must look not at the appearance of nature but at what nature really is.
 If we wish to fully represent nature, we are forced to look for another plastic expression.
 And it is precisely out of love for nature and reality that we avoid its natural appearance” (Mondrian)

-Having said that, it is still a question of painting, that is, of beauty, harmony, equilibrium, pleasure of the eye and the mind.
+Having said that, painting is still a question of of beauty, harmony, equilibrium, pleasure of the eye and the mind.

 Man’s questions about the essence and purpose of the world also arise from our finite dimension compared to an infinite universe.
 Every religion, philosophy or scientific theory are sophisticated attempts to rebalance that disproportion.
 In the final analysis it is a question of proportions and what, if not the art of painting, can deal with proportions?